ansible/awx/docs/clustering.md

   by its needs.
 Thus we are pretty inflexible to customization beyond what our setup playbook allows.
 Each Tower node has a deployment of RabbitMQ that will cluster with the other nodes' RabbitMQ instances.
 * Existing old-style HA deployments will be transitioned automatically to the new HA system during the upgrade process.
+* Manual projects will need to be synced to all nodes by the customer

 ## Important Changes